kgnzt/polyseerio-nodejs/README.md

 ## Agent Configuration

 A Polyseer.io Node.JS agent can be started once a client has been created (see SDK Resources).
-The agent has a default configuration that be adjusted as needed.
+The agent has a default configuration that can be adjusted as needed.

   * client.startAgent(config)